 Pins with nice images and catchy titles do well on Pinterest.
 For example, ‘10 Things to do in Ljubljana’.
 These pins grab even the shortest of attention spans as the reader knows that the article is going to be succinct.

-Next I add the pin to my blog article.
+Next, I add the pin to my blog article.
 To do this I upload the Canva template sized pin to WordPress, add to my post from the media library and then click the pencil on the image to manually resize to a smaller size (somewhere in between 400-500 long edge).
-I used to be able to directly save that pin to Pinterest and it would be large but something has changed so I am back to manually uploading the Canva pin to my Pinterest and adding info in edit section, so annoying.

-I also add my SEO keywords in the alt tag section (the words I would like to rank for in Google and Pinterest).
-Finally, I write a quick sentence suggesting that the reader hovers over the pin and saves to their own Pinterest boards (see below for my pin call out for this article – Pinterest for Bloggers).
+Finally, on my article, I write a quick sentence suggesting that the reader hovers over the pin and saves to their own Pinterest boards (see below for my pin call out for this article – Pinterest for Bloggers).

 Here is one of my most popular pins (not the best in my opinion) but there is a statement on it which obviously works!

 When I first started using Pinterest I searched for ‘travel’ in the search bar and added the most popular pins to my boards.
-I also followed 50 travel related accounts per day, to get some numbers behind me.
+I also followed 50 travel-related accounts per day, to get some numbers behind me.
 This information worked for me, but with the development of research on how Pinterest works it has become clear that it is not a social media channel, it’s a search engine.
 However, Pinterest is now highlighting that your ‘followers tab’ is important.
 This is where your pin is first shown and your followers will see the first five pins to pin each day here, or so they said in May 2018.
 This was soon removed from Pinterest Best Practices and the most up to date advice is pin frequently but not in a flurry.
 Spread it out but pin consistently.

 6. Group Pinterest Boards

 You want to get access to group Pinterest boards so you can share your pins with others who do not follow you.
 Use Pingroupie to find group boards looking for pinners.
 Some have instructions on how to apply.
 Just follow that (something like – go to this website and fill out a form).
 Others don’t.
 To find out who to contact, delete the board name in the URL and hit return.
 This will take you to the board owner’s page.
 Click on any advertised social media and contact them politely.
-Aim for boards with lots of followers, but not as many pinners (5000-10.000 followers and more than 20 pinners has been suggested.)
-Check the first line of photos for the ‘repin’ logo to see how many times the pins are pinned by pinners onto their boards (if none or very low numbers, try another board).
+Aim for boards with lots of followers, but not as many pinners (5000-10.000 followers and more than 20 pinners have been suggested.)
+Check back on the board to see how quickly the pins move, if it’s slow then it might be worth moving on from that group board.

-Once you are on a board, add a quality pin every day.
-I have a spreadsheet with all the board names on it and I note down what I’ve shared and which board I pinned it to.
-Tailwind and Buffer are pin-scheduling websites, so you can set up your pinning before hand.
-Boardbooster is used to re-pin older pins and keep them alive but has now been deemed negative for Pinners.
+Once you are on a board, add a quality, fresh pin every day.
+Initially, I had a spreadsheet with all the board names on it and I noted down what I’dshared and which boards I had pinned it to.
+Tailwind and Buffer are pin-scheduling websites which allow you to set up your pinning beforehand.
+Boardbooster was used to re-pin older pins and keep them alive but has now been deemed negative for Pinners.

-There are many plugins which will connect Pinterest with your website.
+There are many plugins which will connect Pinterest to your website.
 This will allow readers to pin any photos of interest from your site to their boards.
 When the pin is selected it takes your alt tag with it.
 I always add my SEO keywords to the alt tag (for organic traffic from Google).